Important note for Firefox users: The LibX extension becomes disabled when upgrading to the most recent versions of Firefox

-To continue using LibX reinstall Firefox and LibX widget from the link below.
+To continue using LibX install secure legacy version Firefox 52 and install LibX widget from the link below.

 What is LibX?